mttcrn/polimi-CSE-notes/Advanced Operating Systems - Theory.md

 $$\Omega_p = \sum_i \lambda_{i, q} \times \gamma_{i,q}$$
 In this way we account for both CPU usage and priority of threads.

 **Load balancing** depends on the hierarchical layout of processor cores, caches and memory.
 In NUMA architecture, memory access cost differ based on the distance from the requesting node.
 For this reason, load balancers must ensure that threads and related memory access remains local to their domains within the hierarchy.
-A **scheduling domain** collects processor units in groups that share certain HW properties.
+A **scheduling domain** collects CPUs in groups that are "similar" in the context of balancing.
 Each scheduling domain has a logic to determine when and where move a task to balance the load and a **designated core**, which performs load balancing (hierarchy is typically seen relative to this core): it periodically attempts to migrate tasks from overloaded CPUs or domains to underutilized ones.
 ## Deadline scheduler
-It uses 3 parameters: runtime, period and deadline.
-Each task is given a specific runtime within every period: the runtime must be the worst-case scenario, commonly the period equals the deadline.
+The **Earliest Deadline First** (EDF) scheduler uses 3 parameters: **runtime**, **period** and **deadline**.
+Each task is given a specific runtime within every period: the runtime must be the worst-case scenario.
+Commonly the period equals the deadline: in this way we do not have overlapping of tasks and predictable behavior.
 The task must finish before its deadline.

+**Constant Bandwidth Scheduling** (CBS) is a technique to ensure **temporal isolation**:
-Constant bandwidth scheduling was added to ensure temporal isolation.
-If a task uses more time than needed, it is accelerated, preventing interference with other tasks.
+- if a task consumes more CPU time than its runtime, it is **delayed** to prevent interference with other tasks.
+- **greedy reclaiming** allows tasks to use more bandwidth sporadically when possible (when the CPU is idle).

 ![[map.proc.jpg]]

 # Linux Kernel Space Concurrency
 **Kernel concurrency** is a critical aspect of Linux kernel development, distinct from user space concurrency.
 It involves managing and synchronizing multiple threads within the **kernel space**.
 This includes:
 - **Interrupts**: handling asynchronous events that can occur at almost any time.
+Interrupts are signals that cause the CPU to stops its current activities and execute a specific segment of code, disrupting the normal flow of execution.
+This asynchronous behavior can introduce concurrency challenges.
 - **Kernel Preemption**: allowing for the interruption of kernel tasks to enhance system responsiveness and multitasking capabilities.
+  It enables **higher responsiveness** as the system can switch tasks even when a process is executing in kernel mode.
+Widely used in RTOSes where response time is critical.
 - **Multiple Processors**: ensuring the kernel's ability to run on multi-processor systems, which introduces complexities in resource sharing and synchronization.

 Regarding concurrency we can highlights:
 - **Deadlock** between tasks: due to mutual exclusion, hold-and-wait, no preemption, and circular wait conditions.
 - **Priority inversion** is a scheduling scenario where a high priority task is delayed by a lower priority task due to locking.

-Interrupts are signals that cause the CPU to stops its current activities and execute a specific segment of code, disrupting the normal flow of execution.
-This asynchronous behavior can introduce concurrency challenges because interrupts handles tun independently of the main program flow.

-In a **preemptive kernel**, the kernel allows a process to be preempted while it is running in kernel mode: this means that the kernel can interrupt a process to give CPU time to another process.

-This enables higher responsiveness as the system can switch tasks even when a process is executing in kernel mode.
-Widely used in RTOSes where response time is critical.

 From Linux kernel version 2.6 onward, the kernel became optionally preemptive. **Preemption points** in the kernel include:
 1. If a task in the kernel explicitly calls `schedule()` (**planned process switch**).
 It is always assumed that the code that explicitly calls `schedule()` knows it is safe to reschedule.
-2. When an interrupt handler exits, before returning to kernel-space, the kernel sets `TIF_NEED_RESCHED` flag in the current thread's descriptor to indicate that the scheduler needs to run (**forced process switch**).
+2. When returning to kernel-space from user-space, the kernel checks `TIF_NEED_RESCHED` flag, if equal to 1 it schedule another task  (**forced process switch**).

 **Atomic context** refers to places in Linux source code where preeemption is not safe to do.
 Typical atomic contexts are when:
 - the kernel is within an interrupt handler.